thecarp/dactyl-keyboard/doc/options-main.md

 ##### Parameter <a id="case-bottom-plate-installation-style">`style`</a>

 The general means of installation.
-All currently available styles use threaded fasteners with countersunk heads.
-The styles differ only in how these fasteners attach to the case.

-One of:

-- `threads`: Threaded holes in the case.
-- `inserts`: Unthreaded holes for threaded heat-set inserts.
+This parameter has been reduced to a placeholder: The only available style is `threads`, signifying the use of threaded fasteners connecting the bottom plate to anchors in the body of the keyboard.

 ##### Parameter <a id="case-bottom-plate-installation-thickness">`thickness`</a>

-The thickness in mm of each wall of the anchor points.
+The thickness in mm of each wall of the anchor points for threaded fasteners.

 ##### Section <a id="case-bottom-plate-installation-inserts">`inserts`</a>

-Properties of heat-set inserts for the `inserts` style.
+You can use heat-set inserts in the anchor points.

+It is assumed that, as in Tom Short’s Dactyl-ManuForm, the inserts are largely cylindrical.

+###### Parameter <a id="case-bottom-plate-installation-inserts-include">`include`</a>

+If `true`, make space for inserts.

 ###### Parameter <a id="case-bottom-plate-installation-inserts-length">`length`</a>